bwentwor/account-1/faqs-account.md

 {: #contactsupport}
 {: faq}

-From the console menu bar, click **Support** to go to the Support Center and to view your current support plan.
-For more information, see [Getting support](/docs/get-support?topic=get-support-support-plans).
+Go to the [Support Center](https://{DomainName}/unifiedsupport/supportcenter){: external}[Support](https://{DomainName}/billing/promotions) page in the console.
+From there, review the list of common FAQs.
+If you don't find the answers that you need, see the **Contact Support** section to contact IBM Cloud Support.

+For information on our account types and support offerings, see [Getting support](/docs/get-support?topic=get-support-support-plans).

 ## Can I view a list of accounts that I own?
 {: #accounts-owned}